A prototype reactor-antineutrino detector based on $^6$Li-doped pulse-shaping-discriminating plastic scintillator: Performance Characteristics

 As noted above, for a surface-based deployment, the primary source of neutron-correlated backgrounds is cosmogenic fast neutrons.
 These can cause background due to processes that result in a neutron capture preceded by an event that passes the prompt PSD cut intended to select electromagnetic depositions.
 This can occur due to misidentification of proton recoils or the generation of $\gamma$ rays by processes like inelastic scatter on $^{12}\mathrm{C}$, where the excited nucleus returns to the ground state via emission of a $4.4$-MeV $\gamma$ ray, or the generation of multiple correlated neutrons where one captures on $^1$H followed by a capture on $^6$Li.
 The former process is clearly visible in the measured correlated background shown in Fig.~\ref{fig_IBDlike_data}.
 Expected features due to naturally occurring radioactivity are also visible at 1.4~MeV (due to $\gamma$ rays from $^{40}$K) and 2.6~MeV (from $^{208}$Tl) in the accidental event spectrum.

-Given the smaller segment size of ROADSTR relative to past 2D segmented detectors like Bugey3 and PROSPECT, the ability to employ selections to identify topological features associated with the annihilation of the IBD positron was also explored.
+Given the smaller segment size of ROADSTR relative to past 2D segmented prompt PSD-capable detectors like Bugey3 and PROSPECT, the ability to identify topological features associated with the annihilation of the IBD positron was also explored.
 The IBD positron will typically deposit its kinetic energy within centimeters of the IBD vertex and then annihilate with an electron producing two $\gamma$~rays with energy of $511$~keV travelling in opposite directions.
 These annihilation $\gamma$ rays have a mean free path of $\mathcal{O}$(10~cm) in organic scintillator and will deposit their energy via multiple Compton scatters.
-The $\sim$5-cm position resolution provided by the $x-y$ segmentation and $z$~position reconstruction of ROADSTR provides the opportunity to attempt identification of the spatial pattern of such IBD positrons which will, to some extent, be distinct from the IBD-like backgrounds with an electromagnetic prompt energy deposition (primarily multiple neutrons with the initial capture on $^1$H and inelastic scatter on $^{12}$C).
+The $\sim$5-cm position resolution provided by the $x-y$ segmentation and $z$~position reconstruction of ROADSTR provides the opportunity to attempt identification of the spatial pattern of such IBD positrons which will, to some extent, be distinct from the IBD-like backgrounds with an electromagnetic prompt energy deposition (primarily capture of multiple correlated neutrons with the initial capture on $^1$H or inelastic scatter on $^{12}$C).

 Selections are based on the pattern of ``hits'' (reconstructed position and energy) in the 2D~segment array.
 Multiple energy depositions within a bar, e.g. from multiple Compton scatters, cannot be resolved in ROADSTR, with a single energy and position value being inferred.
 Simulation data is processed via a weighted average to similarly return single energy, position, and PSD values~\cite{PROSPECT:2020sxr}.